microsoft/BotFramework-WebChat/samples/06.i.direct-line-speech/README.md

   );
 ```

-> For list of supported options, you can refer to our [README on Direct Line Speech SDK](https://github.com/microsoft/BotFramework-WebChat/tree/master/packages/directlinespeech/).
+> For a list of supported options, you can refer to Web Chat's [Direct Line Speech SDK](https://github.com/microsoft/BotFramework-WebChat/tree/master/packages/directlinespeech/) documentation.

 Now, you should be able to communicate with your bot using the Direct Line Speech channel.
 If you encounter any problems while connecting to the service, you should use the in-browser developer tool and investigate.

 ### Using authorization token

-After you verified Web Chat is communicating with your bot using Direct Line Speech channel, we will upgrade the code to use authorization token instead.
+Once you have verified that Web Chat is communicating with your bot using the Direct Line Speech channel, the next step is to upgrade the code to use the authorization token instead.

 The authorization token is generated using subscription key.
 To secure the token, the exchange must be done on server-side and the subscription key should never be passed to the browser.

 First, create an async function `fetchCredentials`.
 When called, it will fetch the authorization token from the server.
-In this sample, we will fetch the token from our demo bot.
+In this sample, the token is fetched from the demo bot, Mock Bot.
 The function will return `authorizationToken` and `region` in a JavaScript object.

 ```js
 const fetchCredentials = async () => {